 Modern hardware and software tools will help you overcome multicore debugging challenges.

-Note: Figure images are by IAR Systems unless otherwise note.
+Note: Figure images are by IAR Systems unless otherwise noted.

 |Aaron Bauch is a Senior Field Application Engineer at IAR Systems working with customers in the Eastern United States and Canada.
 Aaron has worked with embedded systems and software for companies including Intel, Analog Devices and Digital Equipment Corporation.
 His designs cover a broad range of applications including medical instrumentation, navigation and banking systems.
 Aaron has also taught a number of college level courses including Embedded System Design as a professor at Southern NH University.
 Mr. Bauch Holds a Bachelor’s degree in Electrical Engineering from The Cooper Union and a Masters in Electrical Engineering from Columbia University, both in New York, NY.|